tigera-solutions/prevent-detect-and-mitigate-container-based-threats/doc/prevention.md

 ## Vulnerability Management

 Our Runtime Security admission controller should prevent running applications with CVSS scores above 7.
-These are `critical` vulnerabilities.
+These are the vulnerabilities with `critical` and `high` CVSS scores.
 We want to override the policy that prevents the deployment of the `java-app` due to critical vulnerabilities so that we can access it.

 Select the image and choose all the Critical and High CVEs.
 Click on Bulk Edit and add an exception.